-If two applications are received from two different LAs, the above process will be used.
-If two different applications are received for the same child from the same address, e.g., containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.

-Until the preference issue is reconciled neither application will be processed.
+If HCC receives two different main admission round applications for the same child from the same address e.g. containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
+Until the preference issue is reconciled, neither application will be processed.

-For the transfer application rounds, if the initial differing applications (one or both) were received "on-time", an amended joint application will also be considered "on-time" if received before the "late deadline".
-If the amended joint application is received after the late date, it will be treated as "late".
+For the main Reception admission round, if the initial differing applications (one or both) were received by HCC "on-time", an amended joint application will also be considered "on-time" if received before 3rd February 2025 (the late deadline).
+If the amended joint application is received after 3rd February, it will be treated as "late".